 Dr. Frances Cress Welsing

-Dr. Frances Cress Welsing is an African-American psychiatrist practicing in Washington, D.C.
-She is noted for authoring the “Cress Theory of Color Confrontation” and “The Isis Papers: The Keys to the Colors,” which explore and define the global system of white supremacy.
+Dr. Frances Cress Welsing (1935–2016) was an African-American psychiatrist practicing in Washington, D.C.
+She was noted for her books the “Cress Theory of Color Confrontation” and “The Isis Papers: The Keys to the Colors,” which explore and define the global system of white supremacy.

 In “The Isis Papers,” Welsing contradicts the notion that white supremacy was rooted in an idea of genetic superiority.
 Instead, she presents a psychogenetic theory suggesting whites fear genetic annihilation because their genes are recessive to the majority of the world’s population, which consists of people of color — the most threatening being black.
 Therefore they established white supremacy to prevent people of color from diluting their genes and subsequently rendering them extinct.